Ph.D. in Archaeological Anthropology

 My master’s project investigated the iconography and distribution of a particular ceramic type, known as incised greywares, via the assemblage from ‘Amlah, Oman.
 My dissertation looks to build a model of networked interaction between Bat and smaller surrounding settlements.
 The survey component of this project has been generously funded by a Young Explorer’s Grant from the National Geographic Society and the British Foundation for the Study of Arabia.

 Outside of Oman, I have participated in archaeological research projects in Virginia, UK, Azerbaijan, and Iraqi Kurdistan.
-Following work experience with the interpretive services and outreach branch of the US Army Corps of Engineers, I maintain an active interest in the production and consumption of cultural heritage at museums, historic sites, and public archaeology projects.
+Following work experience as a park ranger, I maintain an active interest in the production and consumption of cultural heritage at museums, historic sites, and public archaeology projects.

 Swerida, J., Falcone, J., & Dollarhide, E. 2015.
 Pottery Analysis.
 Archaeological Water Histories of Oman (ArWHO) Field Report, Omani Ministry of Heritage and Culture.